0xmagic0/BSCP-Guide/Exam-Quick-Checklist.md

 - Generate error messages to disclose information
 - Look for developer comments that disclose information
 - Cookies
+- Once serialized data has been found, modify it to see how the server responds
 ### Reconnaissance - Determine the type
 - Modifying object attributes
 - Modifying data types